-The company recognises that its employees are key to its success, and it is committed to creating a working environment where everyone has the opportunity to learn, develop and contribute to the success of the company, whilst working within a common set of values.
-The company aspires to be an employer of choice and to employ a diverse workforce with the skills, abilities and attitudes to meet the company's business objectives and needs.
-The company's aim is to provide appropriate remuneration, benefits and conditions of employment which serve to attract, retain, motivate and reward its employees.
+The Board recognises that its employees are key to its success, and it is committed to creating a working environment where everyone has the opportunity to learn, develop and contribute to the success of the company, whilst working within a common set of values.
+The Board is committed to assist the company in its aspirations to be an employer of choice and to employ a diverse workforce with the skills, abilities and attitudes to meet the company's business objectives and needs.
+The Board aim is to provide appropriate remuneration, benefits and conditions of employment which serve to attract, retain, motivate and reward its employees.

-The company has, subject to the restraints of commercial confidentiality, a policy of employee involvement and inclusion, by making information available to employees about recent and future developments and business activities of the company, including financial and economic factors that may have impacted on the company's performance.
+The Board is supportive of the company's promotion of employee involvement and inclusion and, subject to the restraints of commercial confidentiality, a policy of employee involvement and inclusion, by making information available to employees about recent and future developments and business activities of the company, including financial and economic factors that may have impacted on the company's performance.